wazuh/wazuh-documentation/source/amazon/services/troubleshooting.rst

 **Solution**

-Make sure the profile value specified in the configuration matches with an existing one placed in the ``~/.aws/credentials`` file, being ``~/`` the root user's home directory (``/root/``) which is the one that executes the module.
+Make sure the profile value specified in the configuration matches with an existing one placed in ``/root/.aws/credentials``.
 Check the :ref:`Configuring AWS credentials <aws_profile>` section to learn more about how to configure a profile for authentication.

 The security token included in the request is invalid
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^